kahnos/bite-track/docs/articles/the-beginning.md

 yarn build
 ```

-Take note of the scripts in the `package.json` files, as they are the ones that will be used to build, test, and run the apps and packages; supported by `turbo.json`, which is the configuration file for turborepo's tasks.
+Take note of the scripts in the `package.json` files, as they are the ones that will be used to build, test, and run the apps and packages; also supported by `turbo.json`, which is the configuration file for turborepo's tasks.

 These tasks enable you to run commands in parallel, and also to run them in a specific order, which is very useful for a monorepo with multiple packages and apps.
 It also takes care of caching, so if you run the same command again, it will be **much** faster.